wenhaosun/wenhaosun.github.io/index.md

 My primary research focus is on developing new quantitative and predictive theories of inorganic materials synthesis.
 This effort was born out of a realization that the computational materials discovery pipeline is no longer bottlenecked by the identification of promising new materials, but rather, by the difficulty of synthesizing predicted compounds in the laboratory.
 The ability to predict how materials form, and under which conditions, is the final step required to 'close-the-loop' in the computational materials discovery and design process.

-In January 2020, I will begin as an Assistant Professor in the Materials Science and Engineering department at the [University of Michigan](http://mse.engin.umich.edu/people/whsun).

 ## My Research Interests
 * [Targeted Synthesis]{:.heading.flip-title} --- Navigating Stability and Metastability in the Synthesis of Novel Materials